pabardina/blog-hugo/site/content/post/airflow-local-env.md

 #### Airflow variables and connections

 If you are aware of Airflow, you know there are variables and connections.
 In our integration and production environments, we are using the excellent [helm chart](https://github.com/helm/charts/tree/master/stable/airflow).
-It handles very well the import of Airflow'secrets.
+It handles very well the import of Airflow' secrets.
 So the goal was to find a way to use the same file structure in all enviroments.
-But when we develop locally we use Docker, so didn not have a way to easily manage our Airlfow secrets.
-Thus, to avoid having multiple kind of sensitive files, I made a script to have the same feature as the helm chart.
-It imports the secrets in our local Airflow.
+But when we develop locally we use Docker, so we did not have a way to easily manage our Airflow' secrets.
+Thus, to avoid having multiple kinds of sensitive files, I made a script to have the same feature as the helm chart.
+It imports the secrets to our local Airflow.

-Example of our local secret file before encryption:
+An example of our local secret file before encryption:

 ```
 $ cat settings/local/secret.yaml